Dark-Elektron/cavsim2d/README.md

 ```

 > [!IMPORTANT]
+> UQ is not yet available for wakefield analysis and cavity tuning.

+> [!IMPORTANT]
 > Enabling uncertainty quantification (UQ) for the original reentrant_mid_cell cavity results in errors due to
 > degenerate geometries in its vicinity.
 Therefore, the `Req` was changed to 110 mm.
 > These degeneracies can be identified by using the
 > `reentrant_mid_cell.inspect()` to examine and manipulate the cavity's parameters.
 > This tool proves invaluable in diagnosing such issues.

+## Parallelisation

+Simulations using `cavsim2d` are easily parallelised by specifying a value for the argument `processes`
+specifying the amount of processes the analysis should use.
+If UQ is enabled, an extra level of parallelisation
+can be achieved by passing `processes` also in the uq configuration dictionary.
+The number of processes defaults to 1.

 ## Folder structure